This page of ReSharper options allows you to adjust how the ReSharper's features appear in the editor.

 You can also use the Highlight with radio buttons to choose one of two ways to highlight matching brackets and quotes: with color or with slightly less distinguishable outlines.

-Shows or hides the Action Bar.
+Shows or hides the Action bar.

 You can choose the way action indicators appears in the editor.

-These radio buttons allow choosing how to display the marker bar.
+The radio buttons allow choosing how to display the marker bar.